 Jess holds a BA in History from UNC-Chapel Hill and a Master of Arts in Teaching from NC State University.
 Jessica is a native of Raleigh, North Carolina and a graduate of the Wake County school system.

-As a communications analyst, Chanté helps develop and steer the Forum’s voice on social media and assists with a variety of other communications efforts.
+As communications manager, Chanté steers the Forum’s communications efforts and produces the television show Education Matters.
 Previously, she worked as a Program Assistant at the International Center for Journalists, planning training activities for journalists in various countries.
 Chanté is a Raleigh, NC native and a graduate of Howard University, where she earned a bachelor of arts in Media, Journalism & Film.

 While at Howard, she held internships with VICE News and The Carolinian, among others.
 Additionally she served as Managing Editor of the student-run newspaper, The Hilltop, which was named Student Newspaper of the Year by HBCU Digest during her tenure.
 She also created and ran a blog entitled Be The Zeitgeist exploring fashion, hip-hop culture and social issues.
 As a professional communicator, Chanté is passionate about conveying ideas meant to better the future of marginalized communities.